sonic-net/SONiC/doc/vxlan/Vxlan_hld.md

 - Distributed Vxlan routing with Symmetric IRB model (RIOT)

 Phase #2
-- Integration with BGP EVPN and create VRF devices in linux kernel
+- Integration with BGP EVPN
 - Should support untagged or tagged traffic (Overlay layer 2 networks over layer 3 underlay)
 - Should be able to do HER for unicast traffic based on configured flood list
 - CLI commands to configure Vxlan